 Exercise plays a role in lowering blood glucose and reducing cardiovascular risk factors for patients with diabetes.
 Exercise lowers blood glucose levels by increasing the uptake of glucose and improving the utilization of insulin.

 18. Review exercise precautions for patients taking insulin.

-Hypoglycemia may occur hours after exercise, stress the need for the patient to eat a snack at the end of the exercise session.
+Hypoglycemia may occur hours after exercise, stressing the patient’s need to eat a snack at the end of the exercise session.

 19. Provide instructions to patients using self-monitoring blood glucose (SMBG).

 Frequent SMBG is another important factor in diabetes management.
 When patients know their SMBG results, they can adjust their treatment regimen and obtain optimal blood glucose control.
-Additionally, SMBG is helpful in providing motivation to patients to continue their treatment.
+Additionally, SMBG helps motivate patients to continue their treatment.
 It can also help in monitoring the effectiveness of exercise, diet, and oral antidiabetic agents.

 20. Observe and review the patient’s technique in self-monitoring blood glucose (SMBG).

 Determines if there are errors in SMBG due to incorrect technique (e.g., blood drop too small, improper cleaning and maintenance, improper application of blood, damage to reagent strips).
 The patient may obtain erroneous blood glucose values when using incorrect techniques in SMBG.
-Additionally, the patient should conduct a comparison of their device’s result with a lab-measured blood glucose levels to determine the validity of the device’s reading.
+Additionally, the patient should compare their device’s result with lab-measured blood glucose levels to determine the validity of the device’s reading.

 21. For patients using insulin pumps, educate the patient on the importance of maintaining its patency.

-The needle or tubing in an insulin pump may become occluded (from battery drainage, or depletion of insulin) which may increase the risk of the patient for DKA.
+The needle or tubing in an insulin pump may become occluded (from battery drainage or depletion of insulin), which may increase the patient’s risk for DKA.